Teaching Tips: Spotlight on Independent Writing

 - Create a writing center for choice time or make it a choice during a 15-minute brain break in between content areas.

-- Explore our Building Writers workbooks that offer extra practice for writing skills development and can be easily incorporated into a writing block as independent writing or as whole group practice to meet your students’ varying needs.
+- Explore our Building Writers student editions that offer extra practice for writing skills development and can be easily incorporated into a writing block as independent writing or as whole group practice to meet your students’ varying needs.
 Students become better, more fluent writers as they practice three types of writing styles: narrative, information, and opinion/argument.
 Plus, incorporate independent writing activities into typing activities with the Keyboarding Without Tears Teacher Custom Creation feature.
 It enables you to generate brand new typing activities with content that is cross-curricular and customized to your classroom focus.